 There are two formal assignments for this course.
 More details regarding the assignments will be available later.
 If you intend to qual in this course, you must let me know the first day.
+In general, I look for four things in an essay: A clear argument in the introductory paragraph, an explanation of the theories that you will be using, an illustration of your argument with direct examples, and a conclusion that discusses the implications of your findings.
+Note that word counts include your bibliography.

-- The first assignment (due March 10) will be a short (1600-2000 word) essay - The second assignment (due the end of week 14) will be a longer (3000-3500 word) essay
+- The first assignment (due Fri, March 12, the end of week 7) will be a short (1500-2000 word) essay - The second assignment (due Thu, April 29, the end of week 14) will be a longer (2000-3000 word) essay